franz-josef-kaiser/Internal-Link-Check/readme.txt

 Added wrapper function to call plugin data

 = v0.2.6.6 =
 Moved Text Domain to plugin header comment for easier maintainance and transparency

 = v0.2.7 =
 Added native WP admin UI table to the meta box

 = v0.2.7.1 =
 Moved to admin edit post permalinks

 = v0.2.8 =
 Added better update messages for plugin list screen

 = v0.2.9 =
 Check for remote readme file availibility before get file contents on update The meta box content filter disappeared and was replaced by an action to override the content

+= v0.3 =
+Final stable release with new WP Admin Tables class API in use.
+Typo & Language fixes, fully translated.

 == Screenshots ==